 Amazon Kindle is a reliable electronic reader that is available in many sizes and weights plus the fonts can be enlarged for easier reading.
 Set it up to have some of their favorite books ahead of time.
 Take it one step further and load an app like Skype onto a newer Kindle version so that they can sign in and chat with family when you are apart.

-This book reading light charges in a USB port so it can be plugged right into a tablet or kindle device while elderly owners are reading or working.
+This book reading light charges in a USB port so it can be plugged right into a tablet or kindle device to help seniors see better while reading.
 There are multiple color modes and brightness levels including a night light setting.
 The best part is that it slips easily around the neck – no difficult to use clamps to cause pain for arthritic hands.

 No matter how old some of us get, that morning cup of coffee is a mandatory start to the day.
 This single serve coffee maker is a great gift to provide that single cup of coffee – quickly and easily.
 No waste, no hassle, just a simple and strong cup of caffeine to get going in the morning.